 Ceramics has become an integral part of my being.
 Anyone who has worked with clay knows the endless intrigue, a question never answered that the medium presents.

 Coreen completed an MFA in Ceramic Sculpture from the San Francisco Art Institute and BFA from the University of Colorado, Colorado Springs.
-She has been adjunct lecturer at UC Berkeley, CA; Nanjing University of the Arts, China; Jingdezhen Ceramics Institute, China; as well as teaching and living in Faenza, Italy and given numerous workshops in the US, India, Malta, Italy and China.
+She has been adjunct lecturer at UC Berkeley, CA; Nanjing University of the Arts, China; Jingdezhen Ceramics Institute, China; as well as teaching and living in Faenza, Italy and has given numerous workshops in the US, India, Malta, Italy and China.

-In 1984, I left Colorado for San Francisco to acquire an MFA at the San Francisco Art Institute which was an excellent opportunity to focus exclusively on sculptural problems.
+In 1984, I left Colorado for San Francisco to acquire a MFA at the San Francisco Art Institute which was an excellent opportunity to focus exclusively on sculptural problems.
 After completing this and exhibiting in many galleries, I left behind a position as Curator of Fine Arts for the California Historical Society to live in the Italian ceramic town of Faenza.
 This experience renewed my interest in the functional object and precise brushwork in vibrant colors.

-I’m very grateful for the opportunities to travel and teach in and outside of the U.S. Which reinforces the fact that no matter where one travels in the world one encounters the current and past uses of clay and the endless variations of visual expressions; a testimony to collective and individual imaginations and creativity; our human nature... the thread that connects us all.
+I’m very grateful for the opportunities to travel and teach in and outside of the U.S. Which reinforces the fact that no matter where one finds themself in the world one encounters the current and past uses of clay and the endless variations of visual expressions; a testimony to collective and individual imaginations and creativity; our human nature... the thread that connects us all.